Date05 April 2019

 Making a reservation is often the first experience that a customer has of a restaurant – it’s hard to delight a customer at this stage, but easy to make a bad impression.

-First impressions matter, and if the booking experience is poor, it can make the customer sceptical before they set foot in your restaurant.
+and if the booking experience is poor, it can make the customer sceptical before they set foot in your restaurant.

 Not only can it annoy customers, but a bad booking experience can reduce bookings as potential customers are driven to competitors.